Quianna Canada’s Credentials, Experience, & Resume

 January to February of 2017

-Quianna Canada is currently working with Mayor Steve Adler’s Anti-Racism Task Force to combat racism in the civil and criminal institutions (You can view her work here).
+Quianna Canada is a anti-racism strategist and has worked with Mayor Steve Adler’s Anti-Racism Task Force to combat racism in the civil and criminal institutions (You can view her work here).
 After doing some research, she suggested, that the group institute Jeffrey Pfeffer and Robert Sutton‘s method of Value-Added Accountability.
 For years, many schools have used this test to show progress and she believes it will help alleviate racism in the criminal and civil charge.
 Value-added accountability can measure progress by comparing the institution’s or department’s present performance to that of their performance in previous years.

 Quianna Canada feels value-added accountability has the advantage of showing more meaningful comparisons and focusing on growth in achieving an impartial environment, thus, will encourage “low-performing” departments and/or criminal divisions.
 It may also challenge them to perform higher as it relates to racism.